We go over the best stormwater BMPs for any operation.

 Chances are, your stormwater permit has some sort of limits or benchmarks in place, so making sure your stormwater discharges come off your site as clean as possible is vital.
 So let's dive into them, and learn more.

 Largely, it depends, but these are some tried and true ways you can improve the quality of stormwater at your facility.

 - Housekeeping – This is the single best stormwater best management practice you can implement.
 Operating a cleaner site, free of pollutant-generating debris, sediments, and trash is the best way you can reduce your site’s chance of causing stormwater pollution.
-Housekeeping also pays huge dividends in site appearance to regulators, the community, neighbors and workers.
-This the best, and most often overlooked practice at most facilities I've ever been to.
+Housekeeping also pays huge dividends in site appearance to regulators, the community, neighbors, and workers.
+This is the best, and most often overlooked practice at most facilities I've ever been to.

 - Soil erosion and sediment control – One of the most common pollutants in stormwater is solid materials or “sediment” (think dirt) that very often comes from areas of bare ground or materials stockpiles.
-Activities like planting ground cover like grass, basic landscaping, or the use of stone for soil stabilization are fantastic ways to prevent this.
+Activities like planting ground covers like grass, basic landscaping, or the use of stone for soil stabilization are fantastic ways to prevent this.
 For instance, we've always found that installing basic stone filters has a huge benefit towards reducing sediment in runoff.

 - Training – A no-brainer.
 Everyone needs regular environmental training.
 Educating your personnel on stormwater pollution, where pollutants come from, and how to prevent them can make all the difference between polluted runoff and clean runoff.
 I always advise whatever staff you can include, should be included in stormwater training or basic environmental compliance training.

 What is the best stormwater permit for you?

 Really, it depends.
 The best stormwater permit for you or your operation is whatever works best for your facility.
 Kind of a dumb statement, but the reality is there is are no single BMPs that are "the best" for everyone.